ralsina/clusterhat-saltstack/srv/salt/arcade/README.md

 # Arcade

-State files for the docker swarm managed by Pacman
+State files for the docker swarm managed by Pacman.

+Basically: apps and services running on the swarm.